hexblot/M3UPorter/README.md

 Build on an afternoon of frustration because I just couldn't find a tool to do this that worked on Windows 7.

+You can find a compiled version of the app on my site, [here](http://www.hexblot.com/project/code/m3uporter-simple-app-move-winamp-playlist-files)
 Manual
 =========